Skip to content

 Grade: A-plus

-To go along with its strong overall grade, we awarded this nursing home a grade of A+ for its nursing grade.
-Our nursing score looks at the nursing home's level of nurse staffing.
-We weigh both the levels of licensure of those nurses as well as the amount of time spent with residents.
-This facility provided 0.8 hours of nursing care per resident per day.
-Finally, we also assessed several nursing quality measures and this place excelled in some of these areas.
+We also wanted to emphasize the fact that this facility excelled in our nursing rating.
+We awarded them an impressive grade of A+ in this category.
+The nursing grade consists of many components, many of which are tied to nursing hours.
+This nursing home averages 0.8 hours of nursing care per resident per day.
+Finally, we also assessed several nursing quality measures and this nursing home excelled in some of these areas.
 With less than five percent of its residents sustaining pressure ulcers, it performed as well as any place Idaho in this category.
 This is generally a good indicator of quality nursing care.
-Pressure ulcers can generally be prevented by providing better nursing care, such as by having a protocol of turning residents more often.
+Pressure ulcers can many times be prevented by offering better nursing care, such as by having a system of turning patients more frequently.

 Facility Inspections